Automating-GIS-processes/site/docs/lessons/lesson-2/managing-file-paths.md

 script would ultimately run on.
-For instance, on all Unix-based operating systems, such as Linux or MacOS, directories are separated by forward-slashes (`/`), while Microsoft Windows uses back-slashes (`\`) (this particular problem can be worked around with `os.sep`, but not in a very convenient way).
+For instance, on all Unix-based operating systems, such as Linux or MacOS, directories are separated by forward-slashes (`/`), while Microsoft Windows uses back-slashes (`\`) (this particular problem can be worked around with `os.sep` and `os.path.join`, but not in a very convenient way).

 Since Python 3.4 (so, fairly recently), there exists a built-in module that eases much of the hassle with managing file paths: